 |Do I need a corroborating witness?|

 |What are the grounds for filing for divorce in Virginia?|

 Note that in any no-fault divorce you and your spouse must have been separated for the required amount of time prior to filing for divorce.
 For more information on grounds for divorce in Virginia, see Virginia Code Sec.
 20-91 and Virginia Code Sec.
 20-95.
-If you intend to file for divorce on a ground other than no-fault, DivorceWriter may not be an option.
+If you intend to file for divorce on a ground other than no-fault, you cannot use DivorceWriter.